Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 - Added some error validation in the download shortcode entry.
 - Refactored some code.
 - Added CSS classes around the download count shortcode output.
+- Modified the styles of the simple downloads post type output.

 = 3.0 =
 * Added an option to specify a download count offset for each download.
 This will allow you to set a starting download count for each item.